College of Liberal Arts & Social Sciences > Academics > Sociology > Student Resources > Graduate Resources > Graduate Advising FAQ

 • The Price We Pay to Get Richer: A Look at Student Indebtedness

-An organizational case study writing project offers students the opportunity to conduct a structured evaluation/analysis of an organization, generally with which they are already familiar, such as their work place or internship or volunteer organization.
+An organizational case study writing project offers students the opportunity to conduct a structured evaluation/analysis of an organization, generally one with which they are already familiar, such as their work place or internship host or volunteer organization.

 1. A Case Study of the Illinois Department of Human Services with an emphasis on the SNAP Program